kubernetes/test-infra/metrics/README.md

 If a config specifies the optional jq filter used to create influxdb timeseries data points, then the job will use the filter to generate timeseries points from the raw query results.

-The points are uploaded to [Velodrome](http://velodrome.k8s.io)'s influxdb instance where they can be used to create graphs and tables.
+At one point, these points were uploaded to a system called velodrome, which had an influxdb instance where they can be used to create graphs and tables, but velodrome is no longer in existence.
+This may be revised in the future.

 ## Consistency